rudiford/Miracle/replit.md

 - Streamlined user interface for simpler, cleaner experience
 - Moved navigation menu from bottom to top directly under "Proof of a Miracle" title
 - Fixed post action buttons layout to fit mobile screens properly with smaller icons and text
-- Enlarged top navigation menu buttons to fill screen width better with bigger icons and text
+- Adjusted top navigation menu to Facebook-style scale with compact icons and spacing

 **Cross Image Integration (July 12, 2025)**
 - Integrated user's custom black cross image across the entire application for complete consistency